msnuggs/python-portfolio/README.md

 input_file_name = input("Enter the name of the input fasta file: ")
 ```

-    Enter the name of the input fasta file:  TPO_gene.txt
+    Enter the name of the input fasta file:  SUMO_protein.txt

 ```python